+In general permanent deformations start to take place when shear stress in the material becomes higher than 70-80% of the shear strength.
 Permanent deformations in the road structure can be seen on the road surface as different forms of rutting.
 Permanent deformations include rutting and vertical imbalance of the road structure.
 The reason for rutting can be: plastic deformation in the bound layers, compaction from traffic loads, wearing of the pavement, and/or permanent deformations in the base course, sub-base or subgrade.

 The ROADEX project introduced a classification for permanent deformation rutting using four different modes: